vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-4_Documentation-and-its-uses.md

 ## Solution Check instructions:
-If you are successful, you will have documentation of your program in TSVReaderDocumentation.txt, the ```python3 tsv_header --help``` menu, and at least 10 comments inside of your code.
+If you are successful, you will have documentation of your program in TSVReaderDocumentation.txt, the ```python3 tsv_header.py --help``` menu, and at least 10 comments inside of your code.